Skip to main content

 Managed in cooperation with the Florida Forest Service.

-Jennings Forest Wildlife Management Area (WMA) is located in northwest Clay County, near the town of Middleburg.
+Jennings Forest Wildlife Management Area is located in northwest Clay County, near the town of Middleburg.
 These nearly 24,000 acres protect the headwaters of Black Creek and contain excellent examples of sandhills and seepage slopes.
 Part of Jennings was selected as an Upland Ecosystem Restoration Project.
 This means that special funding and intensive habitat management practices are underway to restore a 5,000 acre area for upland species such as the gopher tortoise and the northern bobwhite.
 Multiple agencies are cooperating in this effort which will have long term benefits to many different wildlife and plant species.
-On the area hunt map this is called the Quail Enhancement Area.

 Add your bird observations to the Jennings State Forest eBird Checklist.